ObjectOops/icmc/slides/pages/days/day03.md

 </v-clicks>
 <v-clicks>

-- <span v-mark.highlight.purple="4">Global variables are available to all functions!</span>
+- <span v-mark.highlight.purple="6">Global variables are available to all functions!</span>
 - Useful for values which don't change (*constants*)
 - The `final` keyword used when declaring the global variable `pi` tells Java that the value of `pi` cannot be changed to something other than 3.14159.
+- The `static` keyword will be discussed later

 </v-clicks>